OctopusDeploy/blog/blog/2020-03/dbup-database-deployments/index.md

 Next, we need to create cloud region deployment targets.
 Cloud region is a bit of misnomer.
 It is a fancy way of saying “grouped deployment targets.”

-**Please Note:** Cloud Region deployment targets do NOT count against your license.
+**Please note**: Cloud Region deployment targets do NOT count against your license.

 You will create a cloud region for each environment.
 I created a new role called `DbWorker` for these cloud regions.
 I wanted a way to differentiate these new deployment targets: